SuvanshShukla/ovgu-magdeburg/MISC/useful-vim-stuff.md

 You can also use `z=` for getting a menu for corrections!
 Choose the number corresponding to the word and the correction will be made for you!

+## Using non-latex symbols in VIM/nvim

+An interesting thing about symbols in VIM/NVIM is that you can enter them as "digraphs".
+To know more about these "digraphs" use the `:digraph` command to view a list.
+Then use this combo to enter the symbol you want: `Ctrl+k` `{char sequence 1} {char sequence 2}`.

+For example, I to enter ∆ I did - `Ctrl+k` followed by it's code `DE`.
+Careful!
+It is case sensitive.

+More on writing latex here: [[hints-for-latex-syntax]]